Beurt/better-hardlinkpy/README.md

 hardlink.py is a tool to hardlink together identical files in order to save space.
 It is a complete rewrite and improvement over the original hardlink.c code (which was written by: Jakub Jelinek jakub@redhat.com).
 The purpose of the two is the same but they do it in vastly different ways.
 This code has only been tested on Linux and should work on other Unix variants.
 It may work on Windows, but it was never tested.
 This code is very useful for people who mirror FTP sites in that it can save a large amount of space when you have identical files on the system.

-@JohnVillalovos first wrote the code in C++ and then decided to port it to Python.
+[John Villalovos](https://github.com/JohnVillalovos) first wrote the code in C++ and then decided to port it to Python.

 Performance is orders of magnitude faster than hardlink.c due to a more efficient algorithm.
-Plus @JohnVillalovos thinks readability is much better too.
+Plus [John Villalovos](https://github.com/JohnVillalovos) thinks readability is much better too.

-The code was first imported from <https://code.google.com/p/hardlinkpy/>, but you can also find it on @JohnVillalovos repo: <https://github.com/JohnVillalovos/hardlinkpy> (updated for Python 3.6).
+The code was first imported from <https://code.google.com/p/hardlinkpy/>, but you can also find it on [John Villalovos](https://github.com/JohnVillalovos) repo: <https://github.com/JohnVillalovos/hardlinkpy> (updated for Python 3.6).

 ## This fork: Better Hardlinkpy